Contact a lawyer now

 If one of the parties was already legally married to someone else at the time of the marriage, the subsequent marriage is considered voidable.

 The process of obtaining a marriage annulment in Canada involves several steps.
-It is recommended to consult with a family lawyer who specializes in family law to guide you through the process.
+It is recommended to consult with a divorce lawyer who specializes in divorce law to guide you through the process.
 The key steps include:

 Filing an Application